 How IoT Impacts Service and Support

 Internet of Things (IoT) devices aren’t very useful on an individual basis, explains Andy Meadows, Principal and Director of IoT and Mobility for Ad Victoriam Solutions, a cloud technology integration company: “They collect metrics about a particular set of data points: temperature, humidity, liquid flow, air flow, dust particles, etc. It is the aggregate of data points from these devices that allow for some very powerful customer and machine service and support scenarios.”

 However, depending on the IoT system you opt for and the type of data you choose to gather and interpret, IoT devices can deliver easier and faster solutions for a number of FM functions.
 The devices fall into two basic categories:

 Mechanically driven: This device type monitors equipment function and diagnoses problems, such as error codes or unexpected noises that indicate a malfunction.
 This IoT category overlaps quite a bit with building automation systems (BAS), which focus entirely on building infrastructure systems.
-“All BAS is IoT, but not the reverse,” explains Jimy Baynum, Market Development Director of AfH Professional Hygiene for SCA, a hygiene and forest products company that produces an IoT-enabled restroom maintenance solution.
+“All BAS is IoT, but not the reverse,” explains Jimy Baynum, Director of Market Development, North America for Essity Professional Hygiene Business, a hygiene and forest products company that produces an IoT-enabled restroom maintenance solution.
 “IoT devices also include your Fitbit or your Nest at home, where it’s just a sensor generating data.”

 People-driven: Data is used to influence a specific behavior, like informing a cleaner which paper towel dispensers are nearly empty and how many packages of hand towels are needed to service them, Baynum explains.